quicwg/base-drafts/draft-ietf-quic-http.md

 request if the server does not send a GOAWAY frame to indicate what streams it might have acted on.

-An endpoint MAY send multiple GOAWAY frames if circumstances change.
-For instance, an endpoint that sends GOAWAY without an error code during graceful shutdown could subsequently encounter an error condition.
-The last stream identifier from the last GOAWAY frame received indicates which streams could have been acted upon.
-A server MUST NOT increase the value they send in the last Stream ID, since clients might already have retried unprocessed requests on another connection.

 A client that is unable to retry requests loses all requests that are in flight when the server closes the connection.
+A server MAY send multiple GOAWAY frames indicating different stream IDs, but MUST NOT increase the value they send in the last Stream ID, since clients might already have retried unprocessed requests on another connection.
 A server that is attempting to gracefully shut down a connection SHOULD send an initial GOAWAY frame with the last Stream ID set to the current value of QUIC's MAX_STREAM_ID and SHOULD NOT increase the MAX_STREAM_ID thereafter.
 This signals to the client that a shutdown is imminent and that initiating further requests is prohibited.
 After allowing time for any in-flight requests (at least one round-trip time), the server MAY send another GOAWAY frame with an updated last Stream ID.
 This ensures that a connection can be cleanly shut down without losing requests.

-Once all accepted requests have been processed, the server MAY permit the connection to become idle, or MAY initiate an explicit closure of the connection.
+Once all accepted requests have been processed, the server can permit the connection to become idle, or MAY initiate an immediate closure of the connection.
 An endpoint that completes a graceful shutdown SHOULD use the HTTP_NO_ERROR code when closing the connection.

-## Explicit Application Closure
+## Immediate Application Closure

-An HTTP/QUIC implementation can explicitly close the QUIC connection at any time.
+An HTTP/QUIC implementation can immediately close the QUIC connection at any time.
 This results in sending a QUIC APPLICATION_CLOSE frame to the peer; the error code in this frame indicates to the peer why the connection is being closed.
 See {{errors}} for error codes which can be used when closing a connection.

-Before closing the connection, a GOAWAY MAY be sent to allow the client to retry requests.
+Before closing the connection, a GOAWAY MAY be sent to allow the client to retry some requests.
 Including the GOAWAY frame in the same packet as the QUIC APPLICATION_CLOSE frame improves the chances of the frame being received by clients.